 Jughead and Veronica have shades of this with their constant bickering and snarky comments at one another.
 It's downplayed however, because the two aren't really enemies but more like Vitriolic Best Buds.
 The snarky interactions that Jughead and Veronica share is sometimes interpreted by some fans as Belligerent Sexual Tension between the two.

 Similar to Archie and Sweet Pea above, some interpret the cattiness between Betty and Toni as this.
 It helps that Toni took quite a look at Betty the first time they met, and has stated that she is "more into girls."
-It intensifies in 2.08 and is practically canon now, case in point the way Toni looks at Betty during the soon-to-be-infamous pole dancing scene.
+It intensifies in 2.08 and is practically canon now, case in point the way Toni looks at Betty during the infamous pole dancing scene.

 Betty and Black Hood.
 Good God, Betty and Black Hood.
 At this point he's pretty much a full-blown Yandere for the poor girl.
+Doesn't help when he's revealed to be her own father.

 Penny Peabody and FP Jones, to the point where most fans agree that they have history.